-A. Bond Insurance.
+- A. Bond Insurance.
 The City shall have the authority to purchase bond insurance when such purchase is deemed prudent and advantageous.
-The predominant determination shall be based on such insurance being less costly than the present value of the difference in the interest on insured bonds versus uninsured bonds.

-- 1. Provider Selection.
-The Finance Director or his/her designee will solicit quotes for bond insurance from interested providers, or in the case of a competitive sale submit an application for pre-qualification on insurance.
-In a negotiated sale, the Director or the Treasury Manager shall have the authority to select a provider whose bid is most cost effective and whose terms and conditions governing the guarantee are satisfactory to the City.
+The predominant determination shall be based on such insurance being less costly than the present value of the difference in the interest on insured bonds versus uninsured bonds. - 1.
+Provider Selection.
+The Finance-Director of Administrative Services AgencyTreasurer or-or-his/her designee will solicit quotes for bond insurance from interested providers, or in the case of a competitive sale submit an application for prequalification on insurance.
+In a negotiated sale, the City Administrator or designee or the Director-or-the-Treasury-ManagerTreasurer or designee -shall have the authority to select a provider whose bid is most cost effective and whose terms and conditions governing the guarantee are satisfactory to the City.
 The winning bidder in a competitive sale will determine whether it chooses to purchase bond insurance for the issue. - B. Debt Service Reserves.
 When required, a reserve fund equal to the least of ten percent (10%) of the original principal amount of the bonds, one hundred percent (100%) of the maximum annual debt service, and one hundred and twenty five percent (125%) of average annual debt service, or, if permitted, 10 percent (10%) of par value of bonds outstanding (the "Reserve Requirement") shall be funded from the proceeds of each series of bonds, subject to federal tax regulations and in accordance with the requirements of credit enhancement providers and/or rating agencies.